The dual Lagrangian fibration of known hyper-K\"ahler manifolds: The -trivial automorphisms and polarization scheme for generalized Kummer varieties

 The goal of this subsection is to explicitly describe such automorphisms for the moduli construction.
 Note that describing such automorphisms is about $X$ itself but not about the Lagrangian fibration $\pi : X \to B$.
 Hence, the Lagrangian fibration plays no role in this subsection.

-Recall that we have fixed a reference line bundle $[L_0] \in \Pic^l_S$.
-It is an ample line bundle on $S$.
-By the general theory of abelian varieties, there exists a dual ample line bundle $\check L_0$ on the dual abelian variety $\check S$ (defined only up to numerical equivalence.
-See, cf., \cite[\S 14.4]{bir-lan:abelian} for the notion of a dual polarization).
+Recall that we have fixed the origin $[L_0] \in \Pic^l_S$, a symmetric ample line bundle on $S$.
+By the general theory of abelian varieties, there exists a dual ample line bundle $\check L_0$ on the dual abelian variety $\check S$ (see \cite[\S 14.4]{bir-lan:abelian}).
 The ample line bundles $L_0$ and $\check L_0$ induce polarization isogenies

 making their compositions the multiplication endomorphisms

 Since $L_0$ has a polarization type $(d_1, d_2)$, the dual line bundle $\check L_0$ has a polarization type $(d_1, d_2)$ as well.
 In particular, we have an isomorphism